mongodb/mongo-cxx-driver/README.md

 | master   | Unstable  | Planning          | New C++ driver (work in progress)                     |
 | legacy   | Unstable  | Active            | Existing C++ driver with non-compatible improvements  |
 | 26compat | Stable    | Maintenance Only  | Drop in replacement for users of existing C++ driver  |

+> **WARNING:** The master branch will contain future development work on a new driver with a completely new API and implementation.
+It is a work in progress and currently should not be used.

 ## Components